Dynamic Ideas 4 Life

 Key Takeaways

-- A Low Residue Diet works by reducing the amount of undigested material in the gut, which can help alleviate symptoms such as Diarrhoea, Abdominal Pain, and Bloating.
+• A Low Residue Diet works by reducing the amount of undigested material in the gut, which can help alleviate symptoms such as Diarrhoea, Abdominal Pain, Bloating and Gas.

 So now let’s take a look at this…